The Virtual Large Cardinal Hierarchy: Virtual Berkeley cardinals

+\coro[][coro.virtBerkeleyImpliesConVirtVopAndOnNotMahlo]{ If there is a model of $\zfc$ with a virtually Berkeley cardinal, then there is a model of $\zfc$ in which the virtual Vop\v enka principle for finite languages holds and $\on$ is not Mahlo. } \proof{ Using Theorem~\ref{theo.virtuallyBerkeley}, it suffices to show that there is a model of $\zfc$ with a virtually Berkeley cardinal in which $\on$ is not Mahlo.
+Take any model with a virtually Berkeley cardinal, call it $\delta$.
+If $\on$ is not Mahlo there, then we are done.
+Otherwise, $\on$ is Mahlo, so we can let $\kappa$ be the least inaccessible cardinal above $\delta$.
+Note that $\delta$ is virtually Berkeley in $H_\kappa\models\zfc$ and $\on$ is not Mahlo in $H_\kappa$.
+Thus, $H_\kappa$ is a model of $\zfc$ with a virtually Berkeley cardinal in which $\on$ is not Mahlo. }

-\lemm[N.][lemm.vopclub]{ Assume that the virtual Vop\v enka principle holds and that there are no virtually Berkeley cardinals.
+\lemm[N.][lemm.vopclub]{ Suppose that the virtual Vop\v enka principle for finite languages holds and that there are no virtually Berkeley cardinals.
 Then the virtually Vop\v enka filter $F$ on $\on$ contains every class club $C$. } \proof{ The crucial extra property we get by assuming that there are no virtually Berkeley cardinals is that $F$ becomes uniform, i.e., contains every tail $(\delta,\on)\subseteq\on$.
 Indeed, assume that $\delta$ is the least cardinal such that $(\delta,\on)\notin F$ (note that $(\gamma,\on)\in F$ up to at least the first inaccessible cardinal because a critical point of an elementary embedding $\pi:V_\alpha\to V_\beta$ must be inaccessible).
-Let $\M$ be a transitive set with $\delta\subset \M$ and $\gamma<\delta$ a cardinal.
-As $(\gamma,\on)\in F$ by minimality of $\delta$, we may fix a natural sequence $\vec\N$ witnessing this.
-Let $\vec\M$ be the natural sequence induced by the indexing function $f\colon\on\to\on$ given by \eq{ f(\alpha):=\max(\text{rank}(\N_\alpha)+5, \text{rank}(\M)+5) }